×

 Apart from the main sanctum, the temple has several other shrines dedicated to other deities such as Lord Shiva, Lord Vishnu, and Goddess Durga.
 The temple is also famous for its striking architecture and intricate carvings, which reflect the rich cultural heritage of the region.

-Thiruparankundram is also a popular pilgrimage site for Hindus, especially during the festival of Skanda Sashti, which is celebrated with great fervor at the temple.
+Thiruparankundram also a popular pilgrimage site for Hindus, especially during the festival of Skanda Sashti, which celebrated with great fervor at the temple.
 The town is also a popular tourist destination and attracts visitors from all over the world who come to experience the rich history and culture of the region.

 Arulmigu Subramaniya Swamy Temple

 The Arulmigu Subramaniya Swamy Temple, located in Thiruparankundram, Tamilnadu, India is a significant Hindu temple devoted to Murugan (also known as Kartikeya and Subramaniya Swamy).
-It is considered one of the “six Abodes of Murugan” and is constructed using rock-cut architecture that is believed to have been built by the Pandyas in the 6th century.
+It considered one of the “six Abodes of Murugan” and constructed using rock-cut architecture that believed to have been built by the Pandyas in the 6th century.
 According to the legend, the temple is where Murugan defeated the demon Surapadman and wedded Deivayanai, the daughter of Indra, the king of heaven.
-Murugan is also said to have worshipped his father, Shiva, here as Parangirinathar.
+Murugan also said to have worshipped his father, Shiva, here as Parangirinathar.

 This temple is located approximately 8 kilometres (5.0 mi) from Madurai in India and features deities like Shiva, Vishnu, Vinayaka (Ganesha), and Durga in addition to Murugan.
 The temple follows the Shaiva tradition of worship and holds six daily rituals and three yearly festivals, with the Kantha Sashti festival during the Tamil month of Aippasi (October – November) being the most prominent.
 The Hindu Religious and Endowment Board of the Government of Tamil Nadu administers and maintains the temple.